stacks-network/docs/_storage/overview.md

 ## User control or how is Gaia decentralized?

 A Gaia hub runs as a service which writes to data storage.
 The hub service writes to data storage by requiring a valid authentication token from a requestor.
 Typically, the hub service runs on a compute resource and the storage itself on separate, dedicated storage resource.
-Typically, both resources belong to the same cloud vendor.
+Typically, both resources belong to the same cloud computing provider.

 ![Gaiastorage](/storage/images/gaia-storage.png)